 An election is the chance for you and I to Change the world

 My point is that we are voting for people who we hope can fix the issues that are important to us.
 We are voting for humans not mastheads.I generally try not to be outrageously political on my site, but sometimes you have to take a stand for what’s right.
 Do what makes you happy.
 But I become a little bit dismayed when I see politics being played so blatantly only for votes, where there is no substance, no relevance and deceptions are being transpired.
 A presidential election should not be a beauty contest or a popularity contest, a presidential election should be considered with the weight and gravity that it holds.
 An election is a chance to change the world and the person we vote for is the person we trust to make that happen; to represent us, to fight for us, to protect our basic rights.
 The person we vote for in this election needs to be able to truly identify with ‘we the people’.

 I don’t understand how some people can be so blindly partisan that the minute you mention one candidate or the other, walls go up, insults are hurled and grown adults become as undignified and rude as overtired, tantruming children in the toy aisle.
-Learn the issues, familiarize yourself with the sort of human beings the candidates are, the kind of men they have been in the past and then vote for the candidate that your conscience can live with having put into office.

 Please vote in this election, it could change all of our lives